UPDATED: 8:00 p.m. ET, Jan. 13, 2023

 Phil Valentine was a conservative talk show host who died August 21, 2021 from COVID-19 after expressing skepticism about the vaccine.
 He had also not been vaccinated.

 Dick Farrel was a conservative talk show host from Florida.
 He was an avid Trump supporter who changed his mind about the vaccine after her fell sick from the virus, but it was too late.
 He died after a two-week battle on August 4, 2021.

 Tod Tucker was a conservative talk show host from Oklahoma City, OK.
 He did on August 11, 2021, after an onset of viral pneumonia as the result of COVID-19.

 Dr. Jimmy DeYoung Sr. was a Christian radio host and Bible Prophecy Teacher.
 DeYoung, who died August 15, 2021, once called the vaccine “government control,” and was not vaccinated.

 Herman Cain was an American businessman and activist for the Tea Party movement.
 He was an active Trump supporter who unfortunately didn’t live long enough to become a true anti-vaxxer.
-Before he died, he vocally opposed to masks and stay at home orders.
-He died July 30, 2020, from COVID-19.
+Before he died, he vocally opposed masks and stay-at-home orders.
+He died on July 30, 2020, from COVID-19.

 LaTosha Brown Is A Black Joy Blazer Who Has Dedicated Her Life To The Cause

 Heart In Your Hands: Important Lifestyle Changes For Heart Failure Recovery

 How To Support A Loved One Who Is Living With Heart Failure